 Jagariko has been sold by Calbee for a long long time now, and it’s certainly stood the test of time.

-Crunchy, tastey, and perfect size for a lunch box!
+Crunchy, tasty, and the perfect size for a lunch box!

 This Ramune candy is a fun one!

 The candies are shaped a lot like polos, and when placed in between your lips they can be used as a whistle.
-A favourite of kids and adults alike!
+A favorite of kids and adults alike!